COMICS AS POLITICAL EXPRESSION

 The political point of view of this course will be unapologetically anti-capitalist and anti-authoritarian.
 The aesthetic point of view will favor representational art and clear communication.
 But people of all beliefs are welcome.

 THIS IS AN ONLINE CLASS.
 Students must have a means of converting their artwork into digital files.
 A scanner may be an important tool.
 Access to photoshop or an equivalent program is recommended.
 At a minimum, students should be able to photograph their work with a phone.
 It is advised that students participate in the Zoom classes using a computer with a large screen rather than with a phone.
-Students will be expected to email their work to the instructor 24 hours before class so he has sufficient time to review the material and can offer useful advice.
+Students are asked to email their work to the instructor 24 hours before class so he has sufficient time to review the material and can offer useful advice.

 A number of PDFs will be emailed to students to read in preparation for particular lectures or assignments.